Fred Kahn

-Dr. Fred Kahn is a retired vascular surgeon and the founder, President and CEO of Meditech International Inc., which he founded in 1989.
-The focus of the company has been to design and manufacture advanced Laser Therapy Systems under the brand name of BioFlex®.
-BioFlex® devices are widely utilized to treat both standard and complex medical conditions, many of which are resistant to conventional and traditional therapies.
+Fred Kahn (c.
+1927–2022) was an American vascular surgeon who was the president and chief executive officer of Meditech International Inc., which he founded in 1989.
+The focus of the company has been to design and manufacture advanced Laser Therapy Systems under the brand name of BioFlex.
+BioFlex devices are widely utilized to treat both standard and complex medical conditions, many of which are resistant to conventional and traditional therapies.

 Biography

-Dr. Kahn's pioneering work and leadership in Laser Therapy have resulted in inventions and treatment protocols that have continually demonstrated a high level of safety, efficacy, and cost effectiveness in the treatment of musculoskeletal problems characterized by pain.
-Dr. Kahn has written four textbooks along with many focused articles describing the resolution of the sequelae of trauma and an extensive number of medical disease entities.
-He has been elected to the Spinal Hall of Fame for his original work in resolving complex and challenging back problems, including the cervical, thoracic and lumbar spine.
-He continues to conduct intensive research along with the development of new clinical applications, particularly relating to traumatic brain injuries (TBI) and other neurological impediments.
+Kahn's pioneering work and leadership in Laser Therapy resulted in inventions and treatment protocols that have continually demonstrated a high level of safety, efficacy, and cost effectiveness in the treatment of musculoskeletal problems characterized by pain.
+Kahn wrote four textbooks along with many focused articles describing the resolution of the sequelae of trauma and an extensive number of medical disease entities.
+He was elected to the Spinal Hall of Fame for his original work in resolving complex and challenging back problems, including the cervical, thoracic and lumbar spine.
+He continued to conduct intensive research along with the development of new clinical applications, particularly relating to traumatic brain injuries (TBI) and other neurological impediments.

-Dr. Kahn's medical career began as a graduate of the University of Toronto, Faculty of Medicine.
+Kahn's medical career began as a graduate of the University of Toronto, Faculty of Medicine.
 Following six years of postgraduate studies, including a fellowship at the Lahey Clinic in Boston, Massachusetts, he spent almost 20 years practicing surgery in Santa Ana, California, where he developed an extensive surgical practice and was the driving force behind the development of a 250-bed general hospital.
 Initially, he served as Chief of Staff, a position he held for eight years before serving in the capacity of Chairman of the Department of Surgery.

-In 1982, Dr. Kahn returned to Canada and developed a medical consulting practice for both the government and private sectors.
-He is a Fellow of the Royal College of Physicians and Surgeons of Canada and a Diplomate of the American Board of Surgery (DABS).
+In 1982, Kahn returned to Canada and developed a medical consulting practice for both the government and private sectors.
+He was a Fellow of the Royal College of Physicians and Surgeons of Canada and a Diplomate of the American Board of Surgery (DABS).
 Dr. Kahn has performed over 20,000 major surgical procedures.

+Kahn died in Canada in 2022, at the age of 95.